Har HaMenuchot: Operation

 The graves on Har HaMenuchot are divided into sections operated by various chevrei kadisha (burial societies).
 The Kehillat Yerushalayim burial society was allotted more than 50% of the land when the cemetery opened.
 Other sections were apportioned to burial societies serving the Ashkenazim (also known as Perushim), Sephardim, and Hasidic communities of Jerusalem.
 In the late 1990s other chevrei kadisha opened, serving the Kurdish, Georgian, Yemenite, and Bukharan Jewish communities.
 The Kehillat Yerushalayim burial society also operates a special section reserved for those whose Jewish identity is questionable, such as non-Jewish immigrants and atheists.
 (Bona fide Christians and Muslims are not buried here, but rather in their own cemeteries.)
 Both the Kehillat Yerushalayim and the Sephardi burial societies maintain an on-site funeral parlor.

 As the official municipal burial ground, Har HaMenuchot accommodates free burials for Israeli citizens and tourists who die while in Israel; the cost of the plot and funeral services is paid for by Bituah Leumi, the National Insurance Institute.
 However, the choice of plot is left to the burial society, and if a spouse wishes to be buried in the adjacent plot, he or she must pay for the second plot.
 According to the law, the burial society must reserve the plots on both sides of a newly dug grave for 90 days in order to give the spouse and relatives of the deceased the option to purchase them.
 According to the Kehillat Yerushalayim burial society, 90 percent of the burials at Har HaMenuchot involve couples.
 Stone monuments must be paid for by the family of the deceased.
 The burial societies recoup their development costs and make their profit on the sale of plots to Jews living abroad, with the price of the plot, burial costs, and transportation of the body by airline exceeding US$11,000.
 Burials from abroad constitute an estimated one-fifth to one-third of all burials.

+The cemetery has a section for individuals without a religious faith.
+One example of a burial here was in 2018, when Ala'a Qarash was buried after a ruling by Chief Rabbi of Jerusalem Rabbi Aryeh Stern.
+Muslim cemeteries in the area refused to bury Qarash because he sold his property to a Jew.